Opportunities

 About HIP:

 HIP is a 501(c)3 nonprofit organization, based in Miami, Florida.
 HIP believes that every young person deserves to be physically and emotionally safe and healthy.
-To achieve this, HIP uses the power of peer education by training high school students to be health teachers.
+To achieve this, we use the power of peer education by training high school students to be health teachers.

 The traditional health education model, based on adults lecturing with outdated textbooks, scare tactics and cheesy videos, was a complete failure.
 This archaic model was in desperate need of innovation.
 But, instead of improving it, states either maintained the status quo or abandoned health education altogether.